UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 this rainbow map.

 Here the lightest colours are in the middle and the darkest at both extremes of the colour schemes.
-This is particularly a negative for people with colour vision deficiencies, which can no longer rely on the gradual lightness change and the varying hues therefore make this plot less accessible.
+This is particularly negative for people with colour vision deficiencies, which can no longer rely on the gradual lightness change and the varying hues, therefore, makes this plot less accessible.

 In addition to losing the overall intuitiveness of the colour scheme, the many hues mean that we’re likely to perceive changes in the colour